Images of Dermatofibroma (6)

 Who's At Risk?

-Dermatofibromas may occur at any age but are seen more commonly in adults, particularly females.
+Dermatofibromas may occur at any age but are seen more commonly in adults, particularly women.

 Signs & Symptoms

 Dermatofibromas are most often found on the arms and legs of women.
-They are small brown or reddish-brown mobile nodules, and they feel quite firm.
-They may be tender to touch.
-Many lesions demonstrate a “dimple sign,” where the central portion puckers as the lesion is compressed on the sides.
-They generally do not change in size.
+They are papules or nodules that may be tan, pink, red, or brown in lighter skin colors or any shade of brown in darker skin colors.
+They may have a whitish center.
+They feel quite firm or even hard, and sometimes they may be tender when touched.
+Many dermatofibromas demonstrate a “dimple sign,” where the central portion puckers as the lesion is compressed on the sides.
+They generally do not change in size over the years, but older dermatofibromas may be flat or soft.